We're Out To Alarm Texas

 Saving lives, one smoke alarm at a time.

 The “We're Out to Alarm Texas" campaign was created to help prevent the loss of life and property by providing smoke alarms to Texans through their local fire department.
 Initially, ICT worked with the State Fire Marshal’s Office to designate cities that had high fire fatalities, and soon expanded the “We're Out to Alarm Texas” program to include other cities that learned of the program’s success and asked to be included.
 The “We're Out to Alarm Texas” program started in 2005 and has grown every year to include more than 25,000 smoke alarms donated to over 50 Texas fire departments.

-The program is made possible by grants from and partnerships with The Travelers Companies, Inc., State Farm, AFACT, and First Alert.
+The program is made possible by grants from and partnerships with The Travelers Companies, Inc., and State Farm.